Jacob's Ladder: Islam

 In Islam, Jacob (يَعْقُوب) is revered as a prophet and patriarch.
-Muslim scholars drew a parallel between Jacob's vision of the ladder and Muhammad's event of the Mi'raj.
+Muslim scholars drew a parallel between Jacob's vision of the ladder and Muhammad's event of the Miʿrāj.
 The ladder of Jacob was interpreted to be one of the many symbols of God, and many see Jacob's Ladder as representing in its form the essence of Islam, which emphasizes following the "straight path".
 The twentieth-century scholar Martin Lings described the significance of the ladder in the Islamic mystic perspective: